 In life sciences, massive amounts of omics data are produced, available as genome, transcriptome, proteome and metabolome.
-These data have led to great insights and scientific breaktrouhgs in various fields such as developments in pharmaceuticals and biotech, gene therapy treatments, and virology, agriculture and climate change.
+This data has led to great insights and scientific breakthroughs in various fields like pharmaceuticals, biotech, gene therapy, virology, agriculture and climate change.

 With the expectation of the volume of omics data to be around 40 exabytes by 2025, the data generation is not without issues - especially when it comes to analysing and integrating.
 There is a need to improve the complete analysis process from start to finish, so that data acquisition, evaluation, comparison, and results can occur faster and easier.

 1. DNA and RNA Sequencing

 The human genome project is most known and was a large-scale genome project conducted in collaboration with many different countries across the globe with an aim to sequence the whole genome of humans.
 It was groundbreaking research that took 13 years and provided us with vast valuable information to progress the field of human genetic research.
 It also paved the way for other scientific areas including crop improvement, forensics, population genetics, and advances in sequencing technologies.
 In recent years, sequencing technology has become more accessible and affordable with a wide range of possibilities for scientific research.

 1.1.
 What is sequencing?

-The fundamental unit of DNA is the base pairs located on the opposite side of the double helix structure by four different nucleotides adenine (A), cytosine (C), guanine (G), and thymine (T).
+The fundamental units of DNA are the base pairs located on the opposite sides of the double helix structure by four different nucleotides adenine (A), cytosine (C), guanine (G), and thymine (T).
 These long sequences of these pairs form chromosomes and DNA.
 The purpose of the sequencing is to determine the exact order of these base pairs in our genetic code.
 Sequencing is done to identify the nucleotides order, which determines the functioning of our genes, phenotype, metabolism, genetic risks, diseases etc. Sequencing could help determine a wide range of variants like insertions, deletions, mutations in the DNA resulting in different functions and traits.